AthaGitCollection/Array-Loop/README.md

 2.The statement s += " *" means that the value " *" is added to the existing value of s.
 It works because the += operator can be used for string concatenation in Java.
 When used with strings, Java automatically combines the text rather than performing arithmetic operations.

+2.4 Lab 4 : Calculating leave Entitlement

+1.The break statement is used to immediately stop the loop execution, even if the loop condition is still true.
+In this program, it stops the loop when the user requests more leave days than available entitlement.

+2.Done

+3.Done

+4.If the user types "t", the program will do nothing and loop again, because it only checks for "y" (yes) as the valid input.

+5.